 2. Go All in on Video

 In Monster’s State of the Recruiter survey, over 80% of recruiting professionals said they’d like to see more use of video, and they also told us that the youngest job seekers they interact with fully expect and look forward to seeing video used in their job search and hiring process.
 Some examples include:

 - Video calls with recruiters during the interview process (36%)

 - Video job descriptions (27%)

 - Video featuring a recruiter describing a job ad (22%)

-Of course, it’s not enough to keyword-stuff.
+Of course, it’s not enough to keyword stuff.
 Once the job seekers land on your posting, you still have to get their attention and sell the position.
 Start with a paragraph on what makes your company different, followed by another paragraph about the team.
 Then, you can get into how the role you’re seeking to fill will make an impact on the business and the world.
 Lastly, share some tidbits about the culture and location.
-You’ll find great job description templates with helpful tips here on Monster.

 Candidates are going to do their due diligence and research potential employers before they get in touch.
 That means your employer value proposition (EVP) and overall message needs to be consistent and spot on.
 Not just on your website, but on social media platforms, in job descriptions, and in outside media, too.
 Here’s a quick checklist to make sure your employer brand is shining through in all of your communications:

 - Does your website clearly define what your company stands for?